sndpgm/analytics-sandbox/_sources/api/sandbox/metrics/score/index.rst

    :returns: **loss** -- If multioutput is 'raw_values', then mean absolute percentage error
              is returned for each output separately.

-             If multioutput is 'uniform_average' or an ndarray of weights, then the weighted average of all output errors is returned.
+             If multioutput is 'uniform_average' or a ndarray of weights, then the weighted average of all output errors is returned.

              MAPE output is non-negative floating point.
 The best value is 0.0.